phalcon-orphanage/docs/en/reference/benchmark.rst

 What was the test environment?
 ------------------------------

 APC_ intermediate code cache was enabled for all frameworks.
-Any Apache mod-rewrite feature was disabled to avoid possible extra overheads.
+Any Apache mod-rewrite feature was disabled to avoid potentially additional overheads.

 .. _APC: http://php.net/manual/en/book.apc.php